rynaardb/hackintosh-strix-z490i/README.md

 > No additional kexts required when using the BCM94360NG.

-Wi-Fi works by default and no additional steps are required.
+Wi-Fi works by default and no additional configurations required.

 Working with this card is: